googleapis/gapic-generator-go/README.md

     * Defaults to empty, which is essentially the GA release level.
     * Acceptable values are `alpha` and `beta`.

+  * `sample`: path to sample configuration files.
+    * This is used for sample generation.
+Refer to [sample generation guide](./cmd/gen-go-sample/README.md) for more details.

+  * `gapic`: path to the legacy gapic configuration file.
+    * This is used for sample generation only.
+Both gapic config itself and this option will be deprecated soon.
+Refer to [sample generation guide](./cmd/gen-go-sample/README.md) for more details.

 Bazel
 -----